battlecode/battlecode21/specs/specs.md

 # A Prance of Pawns

+_The formal specification of the Battlehack SP20 game._
+Current version: 2020.2.0.3

 You are one of the noble houses, manipulating your pawns around Westeros.

 # Game Overview